ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

     - DB simularity search.
 This part is usually provided by the same tools utilized for indexing.
 3. Chat Service:
     - Manages chat context
-    - Prompt template constructor: supports diaologs for clarification
+    - Prompt template constructor: supports dialogs for clarification
     - Stores chat history
 4. Synthesis Component:
     - Utilizes an LLM for response generation